bjuvensjo/scripts/README.md

 ## Suggested usage ##

 1. Clone this repository
+2. Install with pip3 install -e .
-2. Add required environment variables, see vang/artifactory/api.py and vang/bitbucket/api.py
+3. Add required environment variables, see e.g. vang/artifactory/api.py and vang/bitbucket/api.py
-2. Create a directory, e.g. ~/bin, and add it to your path
+4. Create a directory, e.g. ~/bin, and add it to your path
-3. Create symbolic links (see example below).
+5. Create symbolic links (see example below).
 If on windows, create cmd-files that calls the scripts
-4. All python scripts has help, e.g
+6. All python scripts has help, e.g

         ~/bin clone-repos -h
         usage: clone-repos [-h]